About SAGE Business Cases

 - Librarian Resources

-The following academics provided invaluable help in peer reviewing individual cases that were submitted to SAGE Business Cases from scholars around the world.
-Their astute comments and in-depth feedback helped our authors revise and shape their cases, readying them for the classroom.
+The following academics provide invaluable help in peer reviewing individual cases that scholars and practitioners around the world submit to SAGE Business Cases.
+Their astute comments and in-depth feedback help our authors revise and shape their cases, readying them for self-study and the classroom.